 Yes.
 The good news is that you can have protein powder while breastfeeding.
-It is a helpful way to meet elevated protein body needs during lactation.
-It is important to get in all essential nutrients while breastfeeding- including protein.
-You might attain that by eating whole food protein sources like meat, dairy, beans, nuts, fish, etc. In some cases that might not be enough to support your milk supply and you may need a little help.
+It is a helpful way to meet high protein body needs during lactation.
+It is essential to get in all essential nutrients while breastfeeding- including protein.
+You might attain that by eating whole food protein sources like meat, dairy, beans, nuts, fish, etc. In some cases, that might not be enough to support your milk supply, and you may need a little help.
 That’s where protein powder can come in.

 Protein powder is great to use in shakes and other recipes.
 It is a quick and easy way to help you reach your protein needs.

-With that said, it is important to not just rely on a protein shake to meet your nutritional needs.
-Proper nutrition is important while breastfeeding, and if your diet primarily consists of protein shakes, chances are, you aren’t meeting your nutritional needs.
+Proper nutrition is essential while breastfeeding, and if your diet primarily consists of protein shakes, chances are, you aren’t meeting your dietary needs.
 A balanced diet is a healthy diet.
+With that said, it is vital not to rely on a protein shake to meet your nutritional needs.
 Many protein powders are reported to have heavy metals found in them and unnecessary amounts of sugar, so it’s essential to be careful about what kind of protein powder you are using and choose the best choice for you and your baby.
 A safe protein powder should be at the top of your list.